 (a) Filing and Timing.
 A party may request temporary orders without notice by filing a verified motion, along with a proposed form of orders and a notice of hearing on the motion.
 A motion may be filed at the same time or after filing an initial pre-decree or post-decree petition.

 (b) Grounds.
 A court may grant temporary orders without written or oral notice to an adverse party or that party’s attorney only if the verified motion:

-1. it clearly appears from specific facts shown by affidavit or by the verified motion that irreparable injury will result to the moving party or a minor child of the party, or that irreparable injury, loss, or damage will result to the separate or community property of the party if no order is issued before the other party can be heard in opposition; and
+(1) clearly shows by specific facts that if an order is not issued before the adverse party can be heard, the moving party or a minor child of the party will be irreparably injured, or irreparable injury, loss, or damage will result to the separate or community property of the moving party; and

-C. Bond.
-No bond shall be required unless the court deems it appropriate.
+(f) Bond.
+No bond is required for temporary orders unless the court finds a bond appropriate.